Discriminative and Consistent Representation Distillation: Experiments

+\paragraph{\bf Results on ImageNet.} We evaluate top-1 classification accuracy on ImageNet ILSVRC-2012 across multiple teacher-student configurations. \Cref{tab:imagenet} presents the results.
+Our method consistently improves upon baselines~\cite{hinton2015distilling, zagoruyko2016paying, tung2019similarity, peng2019correlation, park2019relational, tian2022crd} and achieves competitive performance across different architectures, including challenging cross-architecture transfer scenarios.
+These results confirm that the gains observed on CIFAR-100 extend to large-scale settings.

+\paragraph{\bf Results on COCO.} We evaluate object detection performance on MS-COCO using Faster R-CNN~\cite{ren2016fasterrcnn} with Feature Pyramid Network (FPN)~\cite{lin2017feature} as the detection framework, following~\cite{zhao2022dkd}.
+We report AP, AP$_{50}$, and AP$_{75}$ across three teacher-student scenarios: ResNet-101 to ResNet-18, ResNet-101 to ResNet-50, and ResNet-50 to MobileNet-v2. \Cref{tab:coco} presents the results.
+Our method consistently improves upon baselines~\cite{hinton2015distilling, zhao2022dkd, romero2014fitnets, chen2021reviewkd} across all three settings, demonstrating that the gains of our approach extend beyond classification to the more challenging object detection task, including cross-architecture transfer scenarios.

-\Cref{tab:transfer} compares the top-1 test accuracy of WRN-16-2 (student) distilled from WRN-40-2 (teacher) and evaluated on STL-10 and Tiny ImageNet.
-The student is trained on CIFAR-100, either directly or via distillation, and serves as a frozen feature extractor with a linear classifier.
-We assess how well different distillation methods enhance feature transferability.
-Our results show that DCD, both standalone and combined with KD, significantly improves transferability.
+\paragraph{\bf Transferability of representations.} We evaluate the cross-dataset transferability of distilled representations by training a WRN-16-2 student (distilled from WRN-40-2 teacher) on CIFAR-100, then using it as a frozen feature extractor with a linear classifier on STL-10 and Tiny ImageNet. \Cref{tab:transfer} reports the top-1 test accuracy for each distillation method.
+Our method, both standalone and combined with KD, consistently improves transferability over baselines~\cite{hinton2015distilling, zagoruyko2016paying, romero2014fitnets, tian2022crd}, indicating that the learned representations capture generalizable features rather than overfitting to the training distribution.